GoClipse/goclipse/README-MelnormeEclipse.md

 * TODO: "Usually marked"?
 Need to mark all.

-##### LangEclipseIDE source embedding
+##### MelnormeEclipse source embedding
-The LangEclipseIDE source is embedded directly into the host IDE.
-To make it easier to manage source updates to and from LangEclipseIDE, the following rules need to be observed.
+The MelnormeEclipse source is embedded directly into the host IDE.
+To make it easier to manage source updates to and from MelnormeEclipse, the following rules need to be observed.

  * The vast majority of `melnorme.lang` code, or simply Lang code, is code not specific to any language, and should only depend on other `melnorme` code, or on Eclipse.org platform plugins.
 But not on IDE specific code.
    * Such is placed on a separate source folder: `src-lang/`.
-   * The source of all code placed in `src-lang/` should be the exact same for all LangEclipseIDE based IDEs (even if the binary or runtime structure/API may differ).
+   * The source of all code placed in `src-lang/` should be the exact same for all MelnormeEclipse based IDEs (even if the binary or runtime structure/API may differ).
  * Then, the rest of `melnorme.lang` code will have IDE specific code.
 Such classes must be annotated with the `melnorme.lang.tooling.LANG_SPECIFIC` annotation, or have an `_Actual` suffix in the name (this is deprecated).
 This code will contain bindings to IDE-specific code (such as ids, other IDE constants, or even IDE-specific methods).
   * This language specific `melnorme.lang` code must be place not on `src-lang/`, but on the same source folder as the rest of the language specific code (`src` by default).